nguyetha79/Twitter-Hate-Speech-Detection/README.md

     - `nltk.SnowballStemmer("english")`: the process of reducing words to their root form.

-    - Next we download stopwords dataset and define stopword as a set containing the English stopwords obtained from the NLTK corpus.
+    - Next we download `stopwords` dataset and define a set containing the English stopwords obtained from the NLTK corpus.

 ```python
 import re